sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-ads-b-exchange.md

 ```

 After a few minutes, point your browser at [https://adsbexchange.com/myip/](https://adsbexchange.com/myip/).
 You should see green smiley faces indicating that you are successfully sending data.
+Also check if your MLAT is synchronized: <https://map.adsbexchange.com/mlat-map/>